RickardHansson78/SideRunner/README.md

 Part 2

-Make part 2 with a quit and have problem with 2 charactors and score in the end of the level the game crashes and crashers also then i compile the game too.
+Make part 2 with a quit and have 2 charactors and no score in the end of the level the game.